 - one credit usually represents 1/60 of a student’s annual average load at a standard length of study, i.e. 30 credits in one semester and 60 credits in one academic year,

-- the same credit evaluation is assigned to each subject in all doctoral study programmes and all forms of studies,
+- the same credit evaluation is assigned to each subject in all study programmes and forms of study,

-- all credits gained in the framework of one doctoral study programme are added up,
+- credits gained in the framework of one study programme are added up,

-- the obtained number of credits represents the measure for quantifying the learning outcomes,
+- the obtained number of credits is the measure for quantifying the learning outcomes,

 - the student is awarded credits for a particular subject in the course of his/her study only once.